gdreiman1/t_bench_bn_dataset/README.md

 # t_bench_bn_dataset
-Hosting a dataset for terminal bench task
+This repo hosts the dataset for the `bn-fit-modify` task in [terminal bench](https://github.com/laude-institute/terminal-bench)